sivertheisholt/CharaTwitch/README.md

 Welcome to CharaTwitch!
 This project is still in EARLY DEVELOPMENT!
 But you are free to try it out if you wish.

-CharacTwitch is a way to integrate Character AI into you're stream.
-By connecting you're twitch and Character AI Account you can listen to chat and make you're character respond by talking.
+CharacTwitch is a way to integrate Character AI into your stream.
+By connecting your twitch and Character AI Account you can listen to chat and make your character respond by talking.

 ![Imgur](https://i.imgur.com/qQ3KZua.png)